 Grapevine Communication and Workplace Communication Methods

-Using Grapevine Communication as a Workplace Communication Tool
+Using Grapevine Communication effectively as a workplace communication tool

 Don't confuse grapevine communication with grapevine gossip.
 Yes, there will always be a few workers that start and spread vicious rumors about their co-workers and management.
 However, there are also workers who provide their co-workers with pertinent information that pertains to their jobs.
 For example, many times when unpleasant things are about to happen within a company, management will fail to keep all employees updated on what is really happening.